Dayhikes into BC's mighty Purcell Range

 The Purcells are quickly becoming one of my favourite mountain ranges in BC.
 They are a vast and untracked wilderness of granite spires, glacier-draped peaks, and thickly forested valleys, with only a handful of maintained trails.
 Bounded by the Kootenay and Columbia Rivers, the Purcells divide the Kootenays into two distinct climatic regions, casting a vast rain shadow that allows inland temperate rainforests of lush hemlock and cedar groves in the West and drier pine forests and rangeland in the East.
 There is a lot to see and explore, and few trails have become as storied as the stunning Jumbo Pass.

 This month we teamed up with Coleman Canada on their "Get Outside Day" initiative to get out and spend a couple days exploring the area.
-Camping on the shores of Kootenay Lake, we accessed Jumbo from the west up the Glacier Creek FSR, and combined Jumbo with another beautiful trail nearby into Monica Meadows.
+Camping on the shores of Kootenay Lake, we accessed Jumbo from the west up the Glacier Creek FSR, and combined it with another nearby trail into Monica Meadows.

 Accessing Jumbo from the west requires a long drive out, first on winding lakeside highways then on dusty bumpy backroads, so we wanted to camp for a few days, explore the area, and make the most of it.
 We set up camp on the shores of beautiful Kootenay Lake, where we could hang out by the water, go for morning swims, and lounge around in comfort.